 Segments Over The Generations – Finding A Common Ancestor (CA)

-A cM is not actually a fixed measure of DNA length, but rather a probabilistic measure, which accounts for the hot and cold spots mentioned previously.
+There are different measures of chromosome length: number of BPs, number of SNPs, and centiMorgans (cM).
+A cM is not actually a fixed measure of DNA length, but rather a probabilistic measure that accommodates the hot and cold spots mentioned previously.
 1 cM is defined as the amount of location-specific DNA for which a 1% probability exists of its containing a segment crossover point.
 The average chromosome length is ~160 cM.
 Since there is, by definition, a 100% probability that a crossover point will occur in 100cM, all chromosomes are ensured to host one crossover segment; thus one can say no grandparent will be left out.
-(Other measures of chromosome length are BPs and SNPs; 1 cM contains on average about 1 million BPs, but this count varies widely in differing chromosomes and in M/F gametes.)

-If another person shares an entire chromosome after crossover, it is likely they will be a sibling; the parent will be the CA. If one shares a significant part of such a segment, it is likely they will be a first cousin, and a grandparent will be the CA. The further removed in ancestry one is from the genome being matched, the smaller the segment that will be shared.
+If another person shares an entire chromosome after crossover, it is likely they will be a sibling; the parent will be the CA. If the other shares a significant part of a chromoome, it is likely they will be a first cousin, and a grandparent will be the CA. The further removed in ancestry one is from the genome being matched, the smaller the segment that will be shared.

 When a shared segment is found in common between two relatives, the end points of each relative’s chromosome segment will likely be different.
 What is actually shared is the overlap between the two chromosome segments.
 Further, this overlap area may itself be shared by other relatives with the same or different CA. Triangulation is needed to define which relatives belong to which CA, a process called triangulation grouping.